An interview, not a survey.

 Qualitative grounding, before quantitative claims.

-R.I.V.E.R. is a measurement framework for the full value chain of software delivery, currently a thesis.
+RIVER (Realized Impact and Value Evolution Reporting) is a measurement framework for the full value chain of software delivery, currently a thesis.
 Its claims are practitioner-grounded but not yet empirically formalized; formalization is what the research program produces.

-Phase 1 is the program's qualitative grounding.
-The goal is twenty to thirty structured interviews with practitioners across a range of organizations, conducted over the course of [FILL: rough Phase 1 window — e.g., "the next two quarters" or specific months], synthesized into the framework's first calibration.
+Phase 1 is the program's qualitative grounding: twenty to thirty structured interviews with practitioners across a range of organizations, synthesized into the framework's first calibration.
 Phase 2 is a pilot quantitative survey.
-Phase 3 is an annual longitudinal report on the DORA model.
-Phase 1 is the foundation the rest of the program is built on.
+Phase 3 is an annual longitudinal report modeled on DORA, the DevOps Research and Assessment program.
+The framework cannot earn its evidentiary basis without practitioner input at this stage, and Phase 1 is the mechanism for getting that input rigorously.

 People who run, or work close to, the deploy-release seam.